microsoft/azure-openai-service-proxy/docs/docs/events.md

 1. Add the event details, including the event name, start and end date.

    1. **Event Name**: The name of the event.
+   1. **Event Resources**: You can select multiple resources for an event.
+The resources are the model and indexes that you configured in [Resources](./resources.md).
    1. **Event Shared Code**: In most cases, you can leave this field blank.

       - The `Event Shared Code` is used where attendees may not have a GitHub account or for various reasons are unable to authenticate using their existing GitHub account.
 The shared code should only be used for **short** (eg 1hr) workshops at in-person events or online events, it's not recommended for longer running hacks.